 A Waterfront Abundant with Birds & Wildlife

 The Port of Everett waterfront is abundant with wildlife viewing opportunities.
-Nearly every park or trail offers an opportunity to birds, seals, sealions, whales, salmon and more.
+Nearly every park or trail offers an opportunity to watch birds, seals, sealions, whales, salmon and more.
 You’re in for a treat when you visit the Port’s Jetty Island (accessible by boat) or Union Slough Saltmarsh.

 Jetty Island’s sandy beaches and marsh grasses are home to more than 45 bird species including osprey, shorebirds, hawks, eagles, cormorants and ducks.
 Lucky visitors may even see seals lounging near the water’s edge or witness grey whales swim by during spring migration.